pirxpilot/okres/Readme.md

 # okres

-Localized formatting for durations.
+Localized formatting for duration.
 It's a small subset of the [moment] functionality to be used on the client.

-Modern browsers support localized [DateTimeFormat], but localized duration formating is not part of the standard.
+Modern browsers support localized [DateTimeFormat], but localized duration formatting is not part of the standard.
 This modules takes a subset of [moment] localization data to fill that gap.

 ## Install